waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   *Test Plan:* Systematically press the action button on all adjacent walls and objects around (13, 9), (9, 9), and (5, 9).
     -   *Reasoning:* A new path might need to be created via a hidden environmental trigger.
     -   **Result (Confirmed Failure):** Performed a systematic search of all adjacent walls around the three points of interest.
 No switches or interactive objects were found.
-3.  **Hypothesis: The Super Nerd's dialogue about Cinnabar is a misdirection, and he provides a different, non-fossil key item that will satisfy the Rocket Grunt.**
+3.  **Hypothesis (Failed): The Super Nerd's dialogue about Cinnabar is a misdirection, and he provides a different, non-fossil key item that will satisfy the Rocket Grunt.**
     -   *Test Plan:* After interacting with the Super Nerd, check the Key Items pocket for any new items and present them to the Grunt.
     -   *Reasoning:* Subverts the stated goal; the true objective is to pass the Grunt, not necessarily with a fossil.
+    -   **Result (Confirmed Failure):** Interacting with the Super Nerd only repeated his previous dialogue about the Cinnabar Lab.
+No new items were received.